Nannigalaxy/ydlidar_x2-py-ros2-node/README.md

-# YDLIDAR X2 ROS 2 Driver
+# YDLIDAR X2 Driver & ROS 2 Node

-A minimal ROS 2 Python driver for the YDLIDAR X2 2D LiDAR.
-No SDK dependency, communicates directly over serial using the X2 development manual protocol.
+A ROS 2 package for the YDLIDAR X2 2D LiDAR.
+Includes a pure-Python serial driver and a ROS 2 node.

 ![Screenshot in Rviz2](viz_screenshot.png)
 ---

 ---